startergo/qemu-virgl-3dfx/wrappers/README.md

     $ mkisofs -o wrappers.iso ./iso

 - Feel free to add anything to iso
 - mkisofs is not available on MSYS2.
-You may have to use [WinCDEmu](https://wincdemu.sysprogs.org/download/)
+You may have to use xorriso or use [WinCDEmu](https://wincdemu.sysprogs.org/download/)
+- xorriso equivalent is `xorriso -as mkisofs -o wrappers.iso ./iso`
 - dos2unix is recommended as texts encoded in LF while on Windows (until 1809) have text errors.

 **Wine Support**